The Nervous System

 When love feels stuck: how the nervous system justifies staying

 Not every unhealthy relationship is abusive.
-Some are simply unfulfilling, misaligned, or painful in ways that aren’t obvious at first.
-But even then, your nervous system might work overtime to justify staying, especially if you fear being alone, starting over, or letting someone down.
+Some are simply unfulfilling, misaligned, or painful in ways that aren’t obvious.

 You may feel guilt for wanting more.
 Shame for not being happy.
-Or tell yourself, “Maybe I expect too much,” or “No one’s perfect.”
+Or tell yourself, “Maybe I expect too much,” or “No relationship is perfect.”
 That’s not clarity, that’s conflict.
 And it can distort your feelings so much that you lose your ability to tell what’s real.

-Loving someone doesn’t mean it’s the right relationship.
-Staying when you know it isn’t can erode self-worth on both sides.
+Loving someone doesn’t mean it’s the right relationship, and staying when you know it isn’t can erode self-worth and harm both people.

-When we start to question things, or when we know deep down that we should leave but can’t, we find ways to justify staying or rationalize the warning signs.
+When we start to question things, we find ways to justify staying and rationalize warning signs.

 Below are 15 common lies we tell ourselves to avoid leaving a relationship.